NanoString Technologies Inc. (NSTG)'s Financial Results Comparing With Vanda Pharmaceuticals Inc. (NASDAQ:VNDA) | New Business Observer

 |2.50

-NanoString Technologies Inc. has a consensus target price of $30.5, and a 25.72% upside potential.
-Competitively Vanda Pharmaceuticals Inc. has a consensus target price of $18, with potential upside of 28.48%.
-The data from earlier shows that analysts opinion suggest that Vanda Pharmaceuticals Inc. seems more appealing than NanoString Technologies Inc.
+$30.5 is NanoString Technologies Inc.’s average target price while its potential upside is 22.74%.
+Competitively the average target price of Vanda Pharmaceuticals Inc. is $18, which is potential 32.65% upside.
+The data from earlier shows that analysts belief suggest that Vanda Pharmaceuticals Inc. seems more appealing than NanoString Technologies Inc.

 Institutional and Insider Ownership

 The shares of both NanoString Technologies Inc. and Vanda Pharmaceuticals Inc. are owned by institutional investors at 90.3% and 0% respectively.
-NanoString Technologies Inc.’s share held by insiders are 0.4%.
-Comparatively, insiders own roughly 3.6% of Vanda Pharmaceuticals Inc.’s shares.
+Insiders owned 0.4% of NanoString Technologies Inc. shares.
+Insiders Comparatively, owned 3.6% of Vanda Pharmaceuticals Inc. shares.

 Performance